mustafaarif/workshops/containers-hpc/gromacs-build/README.md

 ```

 ## Step 03
-Install MPICH inside the container
+Install MPICH inside the container.
+You can skip this step if you already have a MPICH base container built.
 ```sh
 $ export MPICH_VERSION=3.3